Skip to content

 max_columns int

-The maximum number of columns to be plotted.
-Defaults to 5.
+The maximum number of columns in the grid layout.

 5